tlaplus-community/tlauc/README.md

 ## Overview

-This crate will take any ASCII TLA⁺ file and convert all its symbols to their Unicode equivalent, or take any Unicode TLA⁺ file and convert all its symbols to their ASCII equivalent.
+This package will take any ASCII TLA⁺ file and convert all its symbols to their Unicode equivalent, or take any Unicode TLA⁺ file and convert all its symbols to their ASCII equivalent.
+It consists of two crates: a library exposing this functionality (using [tree-sitter-tlaplus](https://github.com/tlaplus-community/tree-sitter-tlaplus) under the hood), and a command line wrapper.

+Use this tool to:
+* Create a nice-looking "good copy" of your spec that is pleasant to read but can still be edited and checked into source control
+* Write specs in Unicode with the [tlaplus-nvim-plugin](https://github.com/tlaplus-community/tlaplus-nvim-plugin) then convert them into ASCII for use with SANY and TLC.

 The symbol mapping can be found in the [`./resources/tla-unicode.csv`](./resources/tla-unicode.csv) file, taken from the [tlaplus-standard](https://github.com/tlaplus-community/tlaplus-standard) repo.
 The crate also provides programmatic access to these mappings.

-You can use this crate to, for example, write TLA⁺ Unicode specs with the [tlaplus-nvim-plugin](https://github.com/tlaplus-community/tlaplus-nvim-plugin) then convert them into ASCII for use with SANY and TLC.

 ## Use